Toon Tone

 A browser-only palette tool for extracting dominant colors from images without server uploads.

-Copy HEX values, CSS variables, RGB, HSB, OKLCH, and JSON snippets for design and frontend work.
+Copy HEX values, CSS variables, RGB, HSB, OKLCH, and JSON snippets ready to use in your designs or projects.

 Answers about Palette Lab, Toon Tone, image color extraction, privacy, and how the color tools work.